ardavanghaffari/confident-spring/6-spring-boot/README.md

           class can be removed all together.
         - Spring Boot _autoconfigures_ Thymeleaf with sane defaults.
 No need for manual bean definitions.
 Use properties to override the defaults if needed.
+- When Bootifying the _MyBank_ application, we see that accepting `application/json` from the Rest controller works out of the box, however asking the data in `application/xml` format throws an exception that `Java 8 date/time type java.time.Instant is not supported by default` and that we should `register the com.fasterxml.jackson.datatype:jackson-datatype-jsr310 module` to enable handling.
+The reason that JSON works by default and XML not, seems to be that jackson-databind which is pulled in through spring-boot-starter-web uses a mapper for JSON that is already configured with a default InstantSerializer, while for XML a different mapper is used that doesn't have the same built-in serializer.
+Having the `jackson-datatype-jsr310` dependency on the classpath ensures correct configuration for XML as well.

 ## Spring Boot's autoconfiguration